Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ## Désirée's Baby

-**Désirée's Baby** is a short story about multi-ethnic relationships written by American writer **Kate Chopin** (born Katherine O'Flaherty) in 1893.

-Chopin was a part of the **creole social elite**.
-These were wealthy families in Louisiana who came from French and Spanish settlers, who kept their European culture and traditions.

-The story is set in L'Abri, Louisiana, on a plantation.
+**Désirée's Baby**, written by Kate Chopin in 1893, follows a woman who is rejected by her husband after their baby appears to have Black ancestry.
+The story is set on a Louisiana plantation before the American Civil War and explores themes of racial identity and prejudice.

 ### Historical context

 The story is set before the American Civil War (1861-1865) during the **Antebellum** period (1820-1855).
 During this period, there was significant tension between the Northern and Southern states.
 Northern states were free states where slavery was prohibited, while slavery was still practiced in the Southern states.
 This created growing conflict between the states, eventually leading to the American Civil War.
 The Northern states won the war, and slavery was abolished (but racism persisted).

+Chopin was a part of the **Louisiana creole social elite**.
+These were wealthy families who came from French and Spanish settlers.
+They kept their European culture, traditions and language.

 ### Summary